rebma-io/lab/docs/organization/storage.md

 ![Box with 3x5 card label attached on the front](../img/parts-box-front-card.jpg)

+NOTE: **Updated Strategy** I've [written about](inventory.md#storage-boxes) my new approach here, and I think it's a major improvement.
+Give it a read.
 <!--
 TODO: Update this as I move to Sortimo, and how I'm using the Plano containers.
 -->